riazaham/SGCarpark/README.md

 # SGCarpark
+This app will allow a user to search through carparks available in the datagov carpark database.
+The query will return a static map and the carpark rates.
+The user can also view the location on google maps.

 This is a small scale project to practice my skills in the following tech stack:
 - NodeJS
 - Express